Cloudchart/cloudchart_legacy/doc/API.md

 	- [x] Search people using Linkedin/Facebook
 	- [x] Add people to database and search using Elasticsearch
 	- [x] Rename persons client namespace, move initializer to PersonsView, bind 	events globally
+	- [x] Save user connections to our database
+	- [x] Store persons ownership when it is possible (persons with specific ownership are merged)
 	- [ ] Autocomplete
 		- [x] Fix loading when text is changing
 		- [x] Improve parallel loading